Signer #94: Joel Bunker (also Bonker and Bouker)

 Local Residence: 10 Miller Street, Seneca Falls

-On September 1st, 1914, a group of boys playing at a local lakeside stumbled upon a woman's body submerged in the water.
-This occurred in Grass Lake, Michigan, a little township to the west of Ann Arbor.
-The corpse belonged to Ida Bunker, aged 60, who had apparently taken her own life.
-The cause of death set down on her death certificate claims that she perished “by committing Suicide by drowning herself in Grass Lake in the Village of Grass Lake.”
-The date of her suicide is speculated to be August 29th, which suggests that her remains had been in the water for three days prior to being recovered.
+On September 1st, 1914, a group of boys playing by a local lake stumbled upon a body, submerged in the water.
+This drowning occurred at Grass Lake, Michigan, a little township situated to the west of Ann Arbor.
+The corpse was that of Ms. Ida Bunker, aged 60, who had apparently taken her own life.
+The cause set down on her death certificate claims that she perished “by committing Suicide by drowning herself in Grass Lake in the Village of Grass Lake.”
+The date of her suicide is speculated to be August 29th, which suggests that her remains had been in the water for approximately three days before being recovered.

 As for a motive, “it is believed that she threw herself into the lake during a fit of despondency,” The Owosso Times reports.
-One detail that compounds the tragic loss of the "Maiden Lady" is that she was the final survivor of her family line in the area.
+A detail that compounds the tragic loss of the "Maiden Lady" is that she was the last of her family line in the area.
 The Times relates that Ida Bunker “is survived by no near relatives, being the last member of a well-known Jackson county family” (“Last”).

 Ida Bunker was, in fact, the last-living child of Signer #94, Joel Bunker, who completed the 500-mile trek from Seneca Falls to Michigan at some point in the 1860s.

-The reason why Joel Bunker relocated his family to this particular part of Michigan is abundantly clear.
-Grass Lake was settled and established by other members of the Bunker family three decades earlier.
-The life story of Signer #94 reveals how family ties often dictated the routes taken by pioneers who traversed the continent during the 19th century.
+The reason why Joel Bunker relocated his family to this particular spot is abundantly clear.
+Grass Lake had been settled and established by other members of the Bunker family three decades earlier.
+Signer # 94's life story reveals how family ties often dictated the routes taken by the pioneers who traversed the continent during the 19th century.

-One remarkable archival feature of Joel Bunker's life in Michigan is that searches uncovered death records for all of the members of his immediate family, excluding Joel himself.
-These documents afford an opportunity to determine what forces were responsible for settler deaths during Manifest Destiny.
-Did pioneers die of disease?
-Or were conflicts with other settlers or indigenous people to blame?
+One remarkable archival feature of Joel Bunker's life in Michigan is that searches uncovered death records for the entirety of his immediate family, excluding Joel himself.
+These documents afford an opportunity to determine what forces were responsible for the high death rate of settlers during Manifest Destiny.
+Were pioneers killed by disease?
+Were conflicts with other settlers or indigenous people to blame?
 The story of the Bunker family provides one example that might help to address the broader question.

 A descendant of German immigrants, Joel Bunker was born in Saratoga County, New York, around 1812.
-Some time before 1833, Joel Bunker married Hannah, the daughter of Oliver and Hannah Bunker or Bonker.
-Hannah was born in January 1813 and might have been a native of Cayuga County.
+Some time before 1833, he married Hannah, the daughter of Oliver and Hannah Bunker or Bonker.
+Most likely a cousin to Joel, Hannah was born in January 1813 and might have been a native of Cayuga County.
 The death certificate of her son Martin identifies Hannah's birthplace as “Hage County, New York”—“Hage” possibly being an errant transcription of “Cayuga.”
-The burial location of Hannah’s father Oliver is additionally thought to be part of a family plot in Montezuma, Cayuga County (“Oliver Bonker”).
+The burial location of Hannah’s father is additionally thought to be part of a Bunker family plot in Montezuma, Cayuga County (“Oliver Bonker”).
 Hannah and Joel had their first child, Mary, in December 1833.
-A son named Martin was born in July 1836 at Seneca Falls, which suggests the Bunkers had moved there by that time.
+A son, named Martin, was born in July 1836 at Seneca Falls, which suggests the Bunkers had moved there by that time.
 Hannah Maria, later known as Ida, was born in May 1841.

 According to Judith Wellman, Joel Bunker worked as a lock-tender on the Seneca Canal during his early years in Seneca Falls (130).
 “Joel Banker” is listed in the 1840 census as head of household.
 He lives with another male in his 30s, a female in her 20s (probably Hannah), and two children under age 10.
-His household listing appears directly next to Johnathan Metcalf, a likely candidate for Signer #89.
+His household listing appears immediately before Johnathan Metcalf, a likely candidate for Signer #89.

-The Bunkers, the name given here as “Bonker,” appear in the 1850 census for Seneca Falls, listed on the page immediately preceding the households of Eunice Newton Foote (#5), Elisha Foote (#72), and Henry Seymour (#75)
+The Bunkers, their surname given as “Bonker,” appear in the 1850 census for Seneca Falls.
+They are listed on the page immediately preceding the households of Eunice Newton Foote (#5), Elisha Foote (#72), and Henry Seymour (#75).

-Joel is now 43, and his occupation is cooper.
+Joel is now 43, and he works as a cooper.
 Hannah is 37.
 Their children Mary ("M.A."), Martin, and Hannah Maria ("H.M") range in age from 9 to 16.
 Joel and Hannah would welcome their four child, Bradford, in 1851.

-Beyond the Convention, Joel Bunker became involved in other progressive causes.
-In an artifact first recovered by Wellman and Warren, Joel's name appears as part of an open invitation to the newly formed Seneca County Democratic League.
-The organization was to have a meeting at the Wesleyan Chapel on Friday, October 24, 1851.
-An advertisement in Frederick Douglass’ Paper outlines its political platform: “We invite all those who have lost confidence in the honesty of the Whig and Democratic parties to meet with us.
-All those who sympathize with the enslaved and downtrodden of our county, all those who are opposed to the fugitive slave law, and other slave laws…all those who are in favor of free men and free women, free land and tree trade…all those who are in favor of putting down the traffic of intoxicating drinks by the force of law; in short, all those who in favor of having the government of our country administered strictly on the principle of right are cordially invited to meet and deliberate with us in Convention.
+Beyond the Convention, Joel Bunker became involved in other progressive causes while residing in Seneca Falls.
+In an artifact first recovered by Wellman and Warren, Joel's name appears as part of an invitation to the newly formed Seneca County Democratic League.
+The organization was to have an open meeting at the Wesleyan Chapel on Friday, October 24, 1851.
+An advertisement placed in Frederick Douglass’ Paper outlines its political platform: “We invite all those who have lost confidence in the honesty of the Whig and Democratic parties to meet with us.
+All those who sympathize with the enslaved and downtrodden of our county, all those who are opposed to the fugitive slave law, and other slave laws…all those who are in favor of free men and free women, free land and free trade…all those who are in favor of putting down the traffic of intoxicating drinks by the force of law; in short, all those who are in favor of having the government of our country administered strictly on the principle of right are cordially invited to meet and deliberate with us in Convention.
 Come one, come all, male and female.”
-The group's orientation on abolition, temperance, and women’s rights are patently self-evident in this statement—especially through the call's emphatic italicization of “free women.”
+The group's orientation on abolition, temperance, and women’s rights are patently self-evident in this statement—especially through its emphatic italicization of “free women.”
 It is important to recognize the obvious similarities between this act of political caucusing and the Seneca Falls Convention.

 In 1860, the “Barkers” live in the 2nd Ward of Seneca Falls.

 In Delancey Brigham’s 1862 directory for Seneca County, “Joel Bouker” appears as a cooper with a home at 10 Miller Street (37).
-This location is literally steps away from the Wesleyan Chapel, just around the corner of Clinton Street.
-This proximity makes Joel Bunker the signer who resided closest to the site of the Convention.
+This location is literally steps away from the Wesleyan Chapel, just around the corner of Miller and Clinton Street.
+His proximity makes Joel Bunker the signer who lived closest to the site of the Convention.

-As Wellman and Warren first noticed, one Joshua Martin also boards at 10 Miller Street in the 1862 directory.
-Martin is said to have purchased that property with Joel Bunker (56).
-Martin was a laborer and Free Soil activist.
-Alongside Joel, he appears as a signatory to the Seneca County Democratic League’s 1851 open call (144-5).
+As Wellman and Warren first noticed, one Joshua Martin also boards at 10 Miller Street in the 1862 directory (56).
+A laborer and Free Soil activist, Martin is said to have co-owned the property with Joel Bunker (144-5).
+Alongside Joel, Martin's name appears in the Seneca County Democratic League’s 1851 open call.

 The 1881 History of Jackson County, Michigan offers some insight into the whereabouts of Joel and Hannah’s eldest child, Mary, who has disappeared from the Bunker household by the 1860 census.
 In 1853, “Miss Mary Bunker, of Seneca county, N.Y.” wed George Bunker of Grass Lake, Michigan.
 Mary is “a lady one year his [George's] senior.”
-Like Joel, George Bunker was born in Saratoga County.
-He migrated with family to Grass Lake as a child in 1836.
-The History of Jackson County adds that George returned to Grass Lake in 1870, suggesting that he resided in the Finger Lakes Region or elsewhere for a time (850-1).
-A Mary Bunker appears in the 1860 census in Seneca Falls, living in a household headed by Joel’s friend and associate Joshua Martin.
-The common ties to Saratoga County suggest that the Bunkers of Seneca Falls and those who founded Grass Lake are related.
-A biographical sketch of George’s older brother, Samuel Bunker, included in 1890’s Portrait and Biographical Album of Jackson County, Michigan supports this contention.
+Like Joel, George Bunker was born in Saratoga County but migrated to Grass Lake as a child in 1836.
+The History of Jackson County adds that George returned to Grass Lake in 1870, suggesting that he resided in the Finger Lakes Region or elsewhere for a time before coming home (850-1).
+A Mary Bunker appears in the 1860 census in Seneca Falls, living in the household headed by Joel’s friend and associate Joshua Martin.
+The common ties to Saratoga County suggest that the Bunkers of Seneca Falls and the Bunkers of Grass Lake are related.
+A biographical sketch of George’s older brother, Samuel Bunker, in 1890’s Portrait and Biographical Album of Jackson County, Michigan supports this contention.
 Samuel's and George’s father departed “for the Michigan Territory but stopped in Cayuga County, N.Y. until May 5th, 1836” (563).
-Their routes of residence and migration overlap too thoroughly for the New York Bunkers and Michigan Bunkers to be strangers.
+Their pathways of residence and migration overlap too neatly for the Bunkers of New York and Michigan to be perfect strangers.

-The Seneca Falls Bunkers, evidently following Mary’s lead, surface in Grass Lake by 1867 (147).
-The family first appears in an 1867 directory for nearby Jackson City.
-Bradford, a student, and Martin, a laborer, board together at 69 Main Street (139).
+The Seneca Falls Bunkers, evidently following Mary’s lead, arrived in Grass Lake by 1867 (147).
+In an 1867 directory for nearby Jackson City, Bradford, a student, and Martin, a laborer, board together at 69 Main Street (139).

-Besides Joel Bunker, the signers of the Declaration of the Sentiments known to have relocated to Michigan include Catharine Fish Stebbins (#11), Stephen E. Woodworth (#91), and Isaac Van Tassel (#95)
+Besides Joel Bunker, the signers of the Declaration of Sentiments known to have relocated to Michigan include Catharine Fish Stebbins (#11), Stephen E. Woodworth (#91), and Isaac Van Tassel (#95).

-A set of 1839 land patents, signed by President Martin Van Buren, had deed land around Grass Lake to the first Bunker settlers.
-An 1874 map of Grass Lake contains no mention of recent émigré Joel Bunker, but it does mark tracts of land owned by John Bunker and George Bunker.
+A set of 1839 land patents, signed by President Martin Van Buren, deeded land around Grass Lake to the first Bunker settlers.
+An 1874 map of Grass Lake contains no mention of recent émigré Joel Bunker, but it does mark off tracts of land owned by John Bunker and George Bunker.

 In March 1881, Bradford Bunker, son of Joel and Hannah, died at age 30 in Grass Lake.